What can we do for you?

-Educational trainings available to mental health professionals, first responders, school counselors, teachers, parents, etc. who need to learn how to recognize a suicidal crisis, how to intervene, ad how to keep them safe while getting ongoing mental
+Educational training available to mental health professionals, first responders, school counselors, teachers, parents, etc. who need to learn how to recognize a suicidal crisis, how to intervene and how to keep them safe while getting ongoing mental health care.

 The Front Porch Coalition provides many additional suicide prevention resources at its trainings and awareness events, along with the suicide survivor resources it provides.
 Find more resources online here.

 Suicide prevention seeks to reduce the factors that increase suicide risk while increasing the protective factors from suicide.

 Suicide is a serious and preventable health problem.

 The suicide rate for Native Americans / Alaska Native young adults and adolescents, that are between the ages of 15-34 is 1.5 times higher than the national average.